Getting Around

 Santo Domingo International Airport

-The airport is situated 20 miles (32km) east of Santo Domingo.
+The airport is located about 20 miles (32 km) east of Santo Domingo city centre, in the La Isabela area.